 A comprehensive report on Native Hawaiian housing needs (released in June 2017) is available here.

 Tribal/TDHE Web Survey

-Invitations to respond to web version of the tribal/TDHE survey were sent on May 3, 2013.
-We are still gathering email addresses for some tribes and TDHEs so if you haven't received an invitation yet and are on the list below, please get in touch and provide a current email address.
+Invitations to respond to the web version of the tribal/TDHE survey were sent on May 3, 2013.
+We are still gathering email addresses for some tribes and TDHEs so if you haven't received an invitation yet and are on one of the lists referenced below, please get in touch and provide a current email address.
 If you have received an invitation, we hope that you will participate.

 Tribal Leader Consultations

 - Impact of Outreach Sessions on the Design of the Assessment of Native American, Alaska Native and Native Hawaiian Housing Needs